ggsagg/Queries-Optimization/readme.md

 # Queries Optimization

-## Using Apache Spark and AWS to measure and observe different querys optimizations using Covid19 DATA
+## Using Apache Spark and AWS to measure and observe different queries optimizations using Covid19 DATA

-This project studies different querys under a Covid19 dataset as a case study to observe different optimizations and architectures in Apache Spark.
+This project studies different queries under a Covid19 dataset as a case study to observe different optimizations and architectures in Apache Spark.

 ## Project Structure